Which Leakage Types Matter? A Quantitative Landscape Across 2,047 Benchmark Datasets: Discussion

 \textbf{Why the Bayesian result reverses the raw correlations.} A naive Spearman correlation between \(\log(n)\) and leakage severity is negative within individual experiments (e.g., \(r =\) -0.27 for seed inflation, \(p < 0.001\)).
 This looks like evidence that bigger datasets leak less.
 The pattern is consistent with Simpson's paradox (\citeproc{ref-simpson1951interpretation}{Simpson 1951}).
 The proposed explanation: oversampling (Class III) produces the largest effects and disproportionately affects smaller, imbalanced datasets; normalization (Class I) produces near-zero effects across all sizes.
 Pool them, and ``big dataset'' becomes a proxy for ``not the oversampling experiment.''
 The hierarchical model resolves this by giving each experiment its own intercept.
-Once conditioned on experiment type, the \(\log(n)\) slope collapses to \(\beta\) = -0.002 --- firmly null.
+Once conditioned on experiment type, the \(\log(n)\) slope collapses to \(\beta\) = -0.002, firmly null.
 Within any single experiment, dataset size explains almost nothing.

-\textbf{Implication:} Leakage severity cannot be predicted from dataset features.
+\textbf{Implication:} Leakage severity cannot be predicted from dataset features alone; within any single experiment, dataset characteristics explain almost no additional variance once experiment type is conditioned out (the three moderators \(\beta_{\log n}, \beta_{\log p}, \beta_{\text{imbalance}}\) in the meta-regression table above all classify as NULL in ROPE).
 There is no ``safe zone'' where leakage prevention can be relaxed.
 Prevention must be unconditional: a structural property of the workflow, not a conditional check on dataset characteristics.